Constance (Connie) Irey Swenson

 She is preceded in death by her parents Rex and Janet Irey, her husband Jack Swenson, and her brother Roger Irey.

-Services will be held in Hampton, NJ, on June 17, 2023.
-Family will receive relatives and friends on Saturday, from 9:30-11 a.m. at Musconetcong Valley Presbyterian Church, 142 Main Street, Hampton, NJ.
-Funeral service will be at Musconetcong Valley Presbyterian Church at 11 a.m., followed by interment at Musconetcong Valley Cemetery, Hampton, NJ.
+Services were held in Hampton, NJ, on Saturday, June 17, 2023, at Musconetcong Valley Presbyterian Church, 142 Main Street, Hampton, NJ.
+Interment was at Musconetcong Valley Cemetery, Hampton, NJ.

 Services have been entrusted to the Walter J. Meyers Funeral Home, Jenkintown, PA.
 Expressions of condolences can be made at www.MeyersFH.com